Which of the following is a key difference between meiosis and mi... | Channels for Pearson+

 1

-Understand the purpose of meiosis and mitosis: Meiosis is a type of cell division that reduces the chromosome number by half, creating four haploid cells, each genetically distinct from the parent cell.
-Mitosis, on the other hand, is a process of cell division that results in two genetically identical diploid cells.
+Understand the purpose of mitosis and meiosis: Mitosis is a process of cell division that results in two genetically identical daughter cells, primarily for growth and repair in somatic (body) cells.
+Meiosis, on the other hand, is a specialized form of cell division that produces gametes (sperm and eggs) with half the number of chromosomes, resulting in four genetically unique daughter cells.

-Identify the number of cell divisions: Meiosis consists of two rounds of cell division, known as meiosis I and meiosis II, whereas mitosis involves only one round of cell division.
+Identify the number of cell divisions: Mitosis involves a single round of cell division, while meiosis consists of two rounds of cell division, known as meiosis I and meiosis II.

-Consider the genetic outcome: Meiosis results in four genetically diverse haploid cells, while mitosis results in two genetically identical diploid cells.
+Consider the genetic outcome: Mitosis produces two diploid daughter cells that are genetically identical to the parent cell.
+In contrast, meiosis results in four haploid daughter cells that are genetically diverse due to processes like crossing over and independent assortment.

-Determine the type of cells involved: Meiosis occurs in germ cells to produce gametes (sperm and eggs), while mitosis occurs in somatic cells for growth and repair.
+Clarify the type of cells involved: Mitosis occurs in somatic cells, which are all the cells forming the body except for the gametes.
+Meiosis occurs in germ cells to produce gametes.

-Review the options given: The key difference between meiosis and mitosis is that meiosis involves two rounds of cell division, which is not the case for mitosis.
+Evaluate the options given: The correct statement is that meiosis results in four genetically unique daughter cells, while mitosis results in two identical daughter cells.
+This highlights the key difference in the genetic and numerical outcome of the two processes.

 Watch next